 Plot C carrots. parsnips, beetroot, peas, beans summer spinach, onions.

 No manure or compost except for pea and bean trenches and for onions.
-Wood ashes (if available) forked in and a complete fertiliser, such as Growmore, may be applied just before sowings are made
+Wood ashes (if available) forked in and a complete fertilizer, such as Growmore, may be applied just before sowings are made

 Plot A cabbages, brussels sprouts, cauliflower broccoli, turnips